Nickpanek/panek-video-program/README.md

 # Panek Video Program

 A simple desktop tool that takes **one image** + **one audio file** and renders a clean **1920×1080 MP4** with AAC audio.
 Designed for artists, musicians, designers, and anyone making YouTube, TikTok, Loom, Shorts, Reels, or visual loop content.

+**Current Version:** v2.0.0 (PySide6) | [Download Latest](https://github.com/Nickpanek/panek-video-program/releases/latest)
+**Legacy Version:** v1.0.1 (PyQt5) | [Download v1.0.1](https://github.com/Nickpanek/panek-video-program/releases/tag/v1.0.1)

-## 🚀 Upcoming v2.0: The PySide6 Modernization Refactor
+## 🚀 v2.0: The PySide6 Modernization Refactor (Released!)

-We are excited to announce an upcoming, major rewrite of the Panek Video Program.
-This update is currently in testing and will completely modernize the codebase, improve the user experience, and establish a professional architecture that is more stable, maintainable, and responsive.
+We are excited to announce the release of v2.0, a major rewrite of the Panek Video Program.
+This update completely modernizes the codebase, improves the user experience, and establishes a professional architecture that is more stable, maintainable, and responsive.

 ### Summary of Changes